 Welcome to ISEE Young 2021!

-ISEE Europe and the Swiss Tropical and Public Health Institute (Swiss TPH) are pleased to welcome you to the 4th Early Career Researchers Conference on Environmental Epidemiology.
+ISEE Europe and the Swiss Tropical and Public Health Institute (Swiss TPH) are pleased to virtually welcome you to the 4th Early Career Researchers Conference on Environmental Epidemiology.

 ISEE Young targets early career researchers, including students (MSc, PhD), postdocs and assistant professors, to promote scientific communication and discussion in environmental epidemiology, to foster collaborations, and to exchange experiences and new ideas in the field of environmental epidemiology.

-The meeting will be held online on Thursday 18 and Friday 19 February 2021 in Basel, Switzerland.
+The meeting will be held online on Thursday 18 and Friday 19 February 2021 and will be hosted from Basel, Switzerland.
 We expect to virtually gather around 200 researchers who are passionate about public health and the environment.

 We look forward to seeing you online!